dmatavel/libft/README.md

 You can download the source code [here](https://github.com/dmatavel/libft/archive/refs/heads/main.zip) or click the "Code" button at the upper-right corner of this repository, selecting "Download Zip".

 Alternatively, you can clone this repository in your machine.
-Simple copy and paste or write the following command in your terminal:
+Simple execute in your terminal:

     cd ~/Downloads/ && git clone https://github.com/dmatavel/libft.git